Tipping Points Grants Lead to Jobs, Stability and Better Health

 Helping people past challenges to secure jobs and better living and health conditions for themselves and their families is the goal of Tipping Points Grants.
 Supported by the Partners for Community Wellness, the community engagement arm of Dartmouth-Hitchcock’s (D-H’s) Community Health Department, and administered by partner agencies, grants of $1,000 directly address fixable challenges faced by recipients and position them for improved stability and health.

 “Socio-economic status and jobs are key determinants of health,” says Robert A. Greene, MD, D-H’s chief Population Health Management officer.
-“In our mission to improve population health, we have to think beyond the patients who are right in front of us to the perspective patients in our community.”
+“In our mission to improve population health, we have to think beyond the patients who are right in front of us to the prospective patients in our community.”

 The Tipping Points idea was sparked by a conversation over dinner.
 “Our pastor shared his dream of helping people in need with practical help that could make a big difference in their life,” says Deb Jantzen who listened along with Susan Presberg-Greene, Robert Greene, and her husband, Dan Jantzen, D-H’s chief financial officer.
 “Susan and Rob knew a Minnesota organization called MicroGrants that was doing just that and we decided to learn more.”